 - Courses in trade fields such as journalism, accounting, health and human services, criminal justice, and business.
 Since Hamilton has a liberal arts curriculum, these courses are sometimes difficult or impossible to transfer here.

 - Math courses in sequence prior to Calculus 1 such as pre-calculus or college-level algebra.

 - Courses that are the first part of a multi-term sequence.
 There are often such courses at the introductory level in the natural sciences.

 - Courses taken online.

-Previous Jans have enrolled in Arcadia University Fall in London freshman program, at St. Andrews in Scotland, or occasionally in other study abroad programs such as the School for Field Studies.
-Feel free to contact Anne Riffle (email@example.com) in the Registrar's Office for course and credit transfer information.
+Previous Jans have enrolled in Arcadia University Fall in London freshman program, at St. Andrews in Scotland or occasionally in other study abroad programs such as the School for Field Studies.
+Another option is the SEA Education Association program for Hamilton Jans.
+Feel free to contact Anne Riffle in the Registrar's Office for course and credit transfer information.

 Please note that you will need regular internet access throughout the fall to receive important communications from Hamilton and to register for spring classes.
 If your preferred fall experience will take you away from internet connectivity for long stretches of time, you will need to contact Anne Riffle (email@example.com) to discuss how it will impact your pre-arrival process.